-A Special Permit under 9.4.A of the Walpole Zoning Bylaws to allow an addition to a nonconforming building.
+A Special Permit under 9.4.A of the Walpole Zoning Bylaws to allow an addition to a non-conforming building.

-On August 17, 2022 a Public Hearing was opened and held in the Main Meeting Room of Walpole Town Hall, 135 School Street, for the purpose of receiving information and voting upon a decision as to the granting of Special Permit.
+On August 17, 2022 a public hearing was opened and held in the Main Meeting Room of Walpole Town Hall, 135 School Street, for the purpose of receiving information and voting upon a decision as to the granting of Special Permit.
+The public hearing was further continued to September 21, 2022 and November 2, 2022.

-On August 17, 2022 the following members were present and voting:
+On November 2, 2022 the following members were present and voting:

-John Lee, Chair Drew Delaney, Vice Chair Bob Fitzgerald, Clerk Judy Conroy, Associate Member
+John Lee, Chair

+Drew Delaney, Vice Chair

+Bob Fitzgerald, Clerk

+Judy Conroy, Associate Member

+Timothy Hoegler, Associate Member

-A motion was made by Mr. Fitzgerald, and seconded by Mr. Delaney to approve Case #22-19, Special Permit under Zoning Bylaws Section 9.4.A, for 41-43 Stone based on the plot plan dated 06/23/22, and the architectural plans dated 06/28/22 by BCA.
-Inc, with standard conditions.
+A motion was made by Ms. Conroy, and seconded by Mr. Delaney to approve the Special Permit under Zoning Bylaws Section 9.4.A, for 11 Occident Circle to allow an addition to a nonconforming building based on plans titled "Proposed Addition Plan of Land in Walpole, MA," dated May 5, 2022, and revised October 25, 2022 by Colonial Engineering Inc., 11 Awl Street, Medway, MA., with standard conditions.

-The vote was (4-0-0) in favor: Lee-Aye, Delaney-Aye, Fitzgerald-Aye, Conroy-Aye; therefore, the application for a Special Permit is hereby granted, subject to the following conditions:
+The vote was (5-0-0) in favor: Lee-Aye, Delaney-Aye, Fitzgerald-Aye, Conroy-Aye, Hoegler-Aye; therefore, the application for a Special Permit is hereby granted, subject to the following conditions:

 Zoning Board of Appeals

 John Lee, Chair

 Drew Delaney, Vice Chair

 Robert Fitzgerald, Clerk

-Mary Jane Coffey, Member

 David Anderson, Member

 Judith Conroy, Assoc.
 Member

 Timothy Hoegler, Assoc.
 Member